|

 If, as I wrote earlier, the foie gras looks too intimidating

 (or too expensive), there are chicken wings.
-But they’re outstanding
+But theyre outstanding

 chicken wings.
 Chef Larry Schepici offers entrées that